Blog Post

 Share Email Logo

 As marketing changes, so do the commonly used digital marketing job titles.
 You’ve probably done an Indeed search and came across outdated job titles.
-For example, I think we can all agree that “Internet Marketer” just sounds weird.
+For example, we can all agree that “Internet Marketer” just sounds weird.

 If you want to make sure the job titles you assign for open roles are up-to-date, results-oriented, and attractive to prospective candidates, then you’re in the right place.
 We’ve amassed dozens of digital marketing job titles that are widely used today (as well as some to avoid).